Nemo3003/Nemo3003/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.14.0/devicon.min.css">
 <p>
 😀 Welcome to my Repository!
+:school: Currently studying BS in Science, Applied Technology in the Brigham Young University - Idaho, Rexburg, Idaho</br>
+:fountain_pen: , :video_game: I have a passion for history and videogames!</br>
+:computer: I love PC building, computer hardware, and computer programming</br>
+:mailbox: How to reach me: <a href="mailto:ulimarian@gmail.com">ulimarian2000@gmail.com</a>
 😇 Hope you like what you see.
 I have Java, Python, Javascript, and HTML&CSS projects.
 Oh! and some SQL as well!
 😁 Some of the technologies I learned are: